 Anime and Manga

 - Berserk has a rare subversion with Daiba who is literally a turban wearing yogi, and initially starts off fighting Guts and his party under the command of the Evil Emperor Ganishka who he serves as adviser.
-But after his defeat he decides to help out Gut's friend Rickert and proves to be highly valuable ally.
+But after his defeat he decides to help out Gut's friend Rickert and proves to be a highly valuable ally.

 - The first movie of Cardcaptor Sakura had Clow Reed's former student Madoushi, particularly in the dub (where she was also his girlfriend at one point).